Tank Testing Technical Group

 1. Propulsion Performance

 When a ship tries to move, it receives resistance mainly from water (seawater).
 "Propulsion Performance" means the strength of the force required to overcome this and propel the ship.
-When a ship needs smaller propulsion force (for example, a ship of smaller water resistance) than the same size ship at the same speed and with the same cargo, it can be said that it has better propulsion performance.
+When a ship needs smaller propulsion force (for example, a ship of lower water resistance) than the same size ship at the same speed and with the same cargo, it is said to have better propulsion performance.

 Traditionally, we have developed ships with good propulsion performance in the absence of waves, tidal currents, and wind (flat water).
-But in recent years we are conducting research to develop hull form of the ship with less resistance in waves and less horsepower or fuel consumption.
-Furthermore, ships are evaluated by not only propulsion performance but also comprehensive performance including operation cost and ship price.
-Therfore, it is necessary to consider such propulsion performance during hull form development.
+But in recent years, we have researched to develop a hull form of the ship with less resistance in waves and less horsepower or fuel consumption.
+Furthermore, ships are evaluated by not only propulsion performance but also comprehensive performance, including operation cost and ship price.
+Therefore, it is necessary to consider such propulsion performance during hull form development.

 2. Propulsor